Home | Browse Topics | Health & disability | Disability rights | Agreeing to treatment or services: The issue of “consent”

 It’s a good idea to review your advance directive from time to time, again with your doctor’s involvement.

-There are also some special cases where the law says you can be treated without your consent, such as when you’re being assessed or treated under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (see the chapter “Mental health”).
+There are also some special cases where the law says you can be treated without your consent, such as when you’re being assessed or treated under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (see: “Mental health”).

 Did this answer your question?